Mitchell-SysBio/AssiST/README.md

 - **Phenotype classes (# of classes):** visual growth patterns per well.
 - **MIC (Minimum Inhibitory Concentration):** lowest concentration where **no growth** is observed.
     - Determine based on the EUCAST guidelines
-      - bacteriocidal drugs:lowest concentration where **no full growth** is observed
+      - bacteriocidal drugs:lowest concentration where **any growth** (restricted or robust growth) is observed
-      - bacteriostatic drugs:
+      - bacteriostatic drugs: lowest concentration where **no robust growth** is observed
-- **MGC (Maximum Growth Concentration):** highest concentration at which growth is **maximal**
+- **MGC (Maximum Growth Concentration):** highest concentration at which growth is **robust**
     - **If highest concentration well with growth is:**
-        - **Classified as Full Growth** : concentration of highest concentration with full growth
+        - **Classified as Robust Growth** : concentration of highest concentration with robust growth
-        - **Classified as Restricted Growth** : concentration between lowest concentration with restricted growth and highest concentration with full growth
+        - **Classified as Restricted Growth** : concentration between lowest concentration with restricted growth and highest concentration with robust growth
 - **Skip:** will use well with concentration below skipped well to determine MIC and MGC -**Best practice** is to redo the broth microdilution for drug with skipped well
 ---